ThePurityOfChaos/CSS452FinalProject/README.md

 'function findDirection(int):' Returns the radian angle of a given spoke of the direction wheel.
 Untested with 'float', so 'int' is suggested.

 ### gravity_particle.js
+Extends particle.js

+These functions are generally called by gravity_particle_set, but may be called on their own.

+'collide(gravity_renderable):' Confirms a collision with a gravity_renderable.

+'wasColliding(gravity_renderable):' Confirms that a collision with a gravity_renderable was happening, but now is no longer happening.
+Kills the particle if this is the case.

+'killParticle():' Sets the particle's lifespan to -1.

+#### Setters & Getters

+#### Setters

+'setDirection(int):' Sets the current direction of the particle.
+Untested with 'float', but may work.

+'setForce(int or float):' Sets the current force of the particle.

+'setMaxForce(int or float):' Sets the speed at which the particle will not speed up a renderable.

+#### Getters

+'getDirection():' Returns the current direction of the particle ('float').

+'getForce():' Returns the current force of the particle ('int' or 'float').

+'getMaxForce():' Returns the speed at which the particle will not speed up a renderable ('int' or 'float').

 ### gravity_emitter.js
+Extends particle_emitter.js

+Constructor is generally called by gravity_particle_set, but may be called on its own.
+'constructor(int/float x, int/float y, int num, boolean perpetual, int direction)' '[Overloaded options: int/float speed, int/float force, int/float maxForce]:' Creates a 'gravity_emitter' at the given locations that creates 'gravity_particles' with the given values. 'perpetual' toggles whether or not the emitter refills on particles.

+'setColors(vec4 startColor, vec4 endColor):' Sets the start and end colors of the generated particles.

+'move(int/float dx, int/float dy):' Change the position of the emitter by the given amounts.
+Already-generated particles are unaffected.

 ### gravity_renderable.js
 Extends sprite_renderable.js

 Used the create an instance of a type of renderable that gets affected by gravity

 Functions: